 - What tools or interfaces do they use?

-- What kinds of social interactions influence their decisions and experience?
+- What kinds of social interactions influence their decisions and experiences?

 - Include Qualitative Data: Additional events and activities that the patient goes through are added to the timeline.
 The repetitive processes are also added at this stage, along with additional touchpoints, emotional highs and lows, and some symptoms, like pain levels, are also plotted.
 This information is gathered through research methods, like contextual inquiry, observation, and interviews with personas, when appropriate.